Demanding Justice for the People and the Rhino in KwaZulu, Natal, South Africa

-Despite opening a criminal case in two provinces in South Africa the intimidation continues on social media, this has been forwarded to the relevant authorities and the South African Police.
+Despite opening a criminal case in two provinces in South Africa the intimidation continues on social media, this has been forwarded to the relevant authorities.

 Failure to take the matter seriously in a court of law has also been reported to the Magistrate’s Commission.